-This past week Kelly’s grandfather passed away at the age of ninety-seven.
+This past week my friends grandfather passed away at the age of ninety-seven.
 This has me thinking about the legacy we will leave our family.
 He was born on Christmas day and left us on Valentine’s Day.
 His life blessed everyone who knew him.
 We should all strive to bless others with our lives.

 We may not aspire to be a head of state but we can take babysteps to make a difference in our world.
 We are the shining example in our homes.
 Our personality whether it is positive or negative flows through our family.
 It is up to us to set the tone in our home.
 If we are grouchy then our babies will be grouchy, our critters will be fussy and our spouses will go hide.